bouwe77/bouwe77.github.io/content/blog/currying-what-is-it-and-what-is-it-good-for/currying-what-is-it-and-what-is-it-good-for.md

 }
 ```

-And instead create a function that can make _any_ function curried:
+And instead we create a function that can make _any_ function curried:

 ```js
 function curry(fn) {